orthanc-mirrors/orthanc-book/Sphinx/source/contributing.rst

           * **Plugins**:

             - Support of MSSQL databases
-            - :ref:`Worklist plugin <worklist>` to interface with REST API, HL7 or Myrth
+            - :ref:`Worklist plugin <worklist>` to interface with REST API, HL7 or Mirth

           Please `get in touch with Osimis <info@osimis.io>`__ if you want to sponsor these developments.